 UK Footwear AI Visibility 2026 — Part 1: The 10-Brand Ranking

 Part 1 of 4.
 Today: the ranking.
-Coming up - the playbook, per-model breakdown, and v2 corpus expansion.
+Coming up - the playbook, the per-model breakdown, and the v2 corpus expansion.

 When a UK shopper asks ChatGPT, Claude, Perplexity or Gemini "what's the best UK shoe brand?", which names actually come up?
-We ran the question 10 different ways across all four models - 400 prompts in total — and scored every UK shoe brand mentioned.
-The result is the first AI Visibility ranking for UK footwear in 2026.
+We ran the question 10 different ways across all four models - 400 prompts in total - and scored every UK shoe brand mentioned.
+The result is the first AI Visibility ranking for UK footwear in 2026, and a few of the placements will annoy people.

 The full ranking, averaged across ChatGPT, Claude, Perplexity and Gemini, May 2026.